Church Politics and How To Navigate Them as a Youth Leader

 Share

 Navigating church politics as a youth leader can get complicated.
 As naive as you may have been as a newbie, you’re not anymore.
-You now know that if you want any budget increase to happen, you need Deacon Jameson’s support.
+Now you know that if you want any budget increase, you need Deacon Jameson’s support.
 And without Deacon Becker’s approval, you’ll get nowhere with that new curriculum.
-So you woo the right people.
-You grease the wheels, so to speak.
-Then you hope for the best.

 In every church, routes exist to get things done.
 Key people must approve things.
 That’s church politics.
 But what’s the secret to navigating church politics as a youth leader?

-You need clear routes that lead to decisions, and you need to know who’s involved in this process.
-That’s where church politics come in.
+Church politics refers to the decision-making process, to the leaders involved and the roles they play.
+Despite a bad reputation, church politics are necessary.
+You need clear routes that lead to decisions.
+And you need to know who’s involved in this process.
 But like anything else, people can handle church politics correctly or incorrectly.

 1. Stay honest.

 That doesn’t mean you should always share everything you know with everyone.
-But if you know that your information can make a difference and there’s no moral reason to be silent (like a promise of confidentiality), you have to speak up.
+But if you know that your information can make a difference and there’s no moral reason to be silent (like a promise of confidentiality), you must speak up.
 So if someone asks for your opinion, give it, even if it’s negative.
 Speak with love, compassion and empathy, but speak the truth.

 2. Stay fair.